Reactive-Extensions/RxJS/doc/api/core/operators/takeuntilwithtime.md

 ### <a id="rxobservableprototypetakeuntilwithtimeendtime-scheduler"></a>`Rx.Observable.prototype.takeUntilWithTime(endTime, [scheduler])`
 <a href="#rxobservableprototypetakeuntilwithtimeendtime-scheduler">#</a> [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/linq/observable/takeuntil.js "View in source")

-Returns the values from the source observable sequence until the other observable sequence produces a value.
+Returns the values from the source observable sequence until the end time.

 #### Arguments
 1. `endTime` *(`Date` | `Number`)*: Time to stop taking elements from the source sequence.
 If this value is less than or equal to the current time, the result stream will complete immediately.